 Kohl - The Cosmetic Of Seductiveness

-This method of making the eyes attractive has been practiced by eastern women since the days of antiquity.
-For thousands of years, the ladies of Asia and North Africa have used kohl to darken and enlarge their eyes, thus giving them an air of mystery.
+This method of making the eyes attractive has been practised by eastern women since the days of antiquity.
+For thousands of years the ladies of Asia and North Africa have used kohl to darken and enlarge their eyes, thus giving them an air of mystery.
 The striking sloe-eyed beauties one sees in these lands are a testimony to the magic effect of this ancient cosmetic.

 Kohl has been used as a cosmetic for over 5,000 years, first used (as far as we know), around 3,000 BC by the ancient Egyptians.